This minor essay will give you a better idea of who I am, what I

 accustomed to solving problems by throwing money at them.
 In my own restaurants and in all my varied management

 positions, I have always had to work with limited resources.
-Still, I could always find a way to deliver the goods.
+Still, I always found a way to solve most

 I also understand that after our time together, I will be gone and you will still